 - Enter your destination and origin airports, travel dates, number of passengers, and cabin classes.

-- If your dates are flexible, you can search award availability via a calendar by following this URL and clicking the checkbox under Dates that says You are looking for a flight around these dates.
+- If your dates are flexible, you can search award availability via a calendar and clicking the checkbox under Dates that says You are looking for a flight around these dates.

 - Finalize your flights and pay for taxes and fees with a credit card.